praveenraghuvanshi1512/parkwayhomes/E-801/Interior/PH E-801 Interior Final.md

 - Storage racks : Coffee(2108 HG)

-- TV unit
+- TV unit - Not required now

-- No side stools
+- No side stools next to bed

 - Mirror near wardrobe

+  - Frame
+  - Ledges on the side wall made of transparent glass

 ## Children's Room